Skip to main content

 • Feeling like you may be dying

-Panic attacks can be upsetting, but they cannot hurt you.
+Panic attacks can be scary, but they cannot hurt you.
 Panic is normal when you are very scared.
 Many people have had a panic attack.

 Top

-Anxiety is a problem when it comes up often or comes up a lot when we are not in danger.
-It is also a problem when we avoid doing things because we feel anxious.
+Anxiety is a problem when it comes up often or comes up a lot when you are not in danger.
+It is also a problem if it changes the way you live your life.

 Top